 First of all, we should talk about SimpliSafe and Scout’s similarities to make sure that you’re in the right ball park.

-- DIY installation: You’ll install both the Scout and SimpliSafe systems yourself.
+- DIY installation: You’ll install both the Scout and SimpliSafe systems yourself, although SimpliSafe has a professional installation option for $79.

 - Cellular backup: With either system, you’ll get cellular backup to make sure your system stays on during a power outage.